cxn03651/write_xlsx/workbook.md

 See the [CELL FORMATTING][] section for more details about Format properties and how to set them.

+You can also pass directory path in which write_xlsx store temporary files.

+    workbook = WriteXLSX.new(filename, :tempdir => './temp/', ...)

 The `new()` constructor returns a Workbook object that you can use to add worksheets and store data.

 #### <a name="add_worksheet" class="anchor" href="#add_worksheet"><span class="octicon octicon-link" /></a>add_worksheet(sheetname = '')